-In general, KAPT will send funds directly to the higher education institution at the beginning of each semester at the direction of the account purchaser.
+In general, KAPT will send funds directly to the higher education institution each semester at the direction of the account purchaser.
 When the projected college entrance year is reached, KAPT will provide information and forms regarding tuition payments.
 For more information on the KAPT payout process, see the Using Benefits section.

 How will KAPT determine the amount of benefits available?

-For more information on using KAPT benefits, see the Using Benefits section.
+For information on using KAPT benefits, see the Using Benefits section.

 How will KAPT affect a students eligibility for financial aid?

-The following is a list of Kentucky public colleges, universities, and technical colleges that are eligible for the KAPT guarantees provided under the Value and Standard Plans.
-Benefits from Kentucky’s Affordable Prepaid Tuition can by used at ANY qualified institution of higher education, public or private, anywhere in the country.
+The following is a list of Kentucky public colleges, universities, and technical colleges that are eligible for KAPT Value and Standard Plans benefits.
+Kentucky's Affordable Prepaid Tuition benefits can be used at ANY qualified institution of higher education, public or private, anywhere in the country.